-- (1) Shall inform the person arrested of the charges or a cause for the arrest. - (2) May take the person arrested to any place inside or outside the officer's territorial jurisdiction for one or more chemical analyses at the request of any law enforcement officer and for any evaluation by a law enforcement officer, medical professional, or other person to determine the extent or cause of the person's impairment. - (3) May take the person arrested to some other place for the purpose of having the person identified, to complete a crash report, or for any other lawful purpose. - (4) May take photographs and fingerprints in accordance with G.S.
-15A-502. - (5) Shall take the person arrested before a judicial official for an initial appearance after completion of all investigatory procedures, crash reports, chemical analyses, and other procedures provided for in this subsection.
+- (1) Shall inform the person arrested of the charges or a cause for the arrest. - May take the person arrested to any place inside or outside the officer's territorial jurisdiction for one or more chemical analyses at the request of any law enforcement officer and for any evaluation by a law enforcement officer, medical professional, or other person to determine the extent or cause of the person's impairment.

-"§ 20-38.3.
-Initial appearance.

-- (a) Appearance Before a Magistrate.
-Except as modified in this Article, a magistrate shall follow the procedures set forth in Article 24 of Chapter 15A of the General Statutes. - (1) A magistrate may hold an initial appearance at any place within the county and shall, to the extent practicable, be available at locations other than the courthouse when it will expedite the initial appearance. - (2) In determining whether is there is probable cause to believe a person is impaired, the magistrate may review all alcohol screening tests, chemical analyses, receive testimony from any law enforcement officer concerning impairment and the circumstances of the arrest, and observe the person arrested, and only if all of the evidence would lead a reasonable person to believe that a crime was not committed or that this person did not commit a crime, the magistrate shall not find probable cause.

-- 1 (3) If there is a finding of probable cause, the magistrate shall consider 2 whether the person is impaired to the extent that the provisions of 3 G.S.
-15A-534.2 should be imposed. - (4) The magistrate shall also: - a.
-Inform the person in writing of the established procedure to have others appear at the jail to observe his condition or to administer an additional chemical analysis if the person is unable to make bond; and - b.
-Require the person who is unable to make bond to list all persons he wishes to contact and telephone numbers on a form that sets forth the procedure for contacting the persons listed.
-A copy of this form shall be filed with the case file. - (b) The Administrative Office of the Courts shall adopt forms to implement this Article.
+1 (3) May take the person arrested to some other place for the purpose of 2 having the person identified, to complete a crash report, or for any 3 other lawful purpose.
+4 (4) May take photographs and fingerprints in accordance with 5 G.S.
+15A-502.
+6 (5) Shall take the person arrested before a judicial official for an initial 7 appearance after completion of all investigatory procedures, crash 8 reports, chemical analyses, and other procedures provided for in this 9 section.
+10 " § 20-38.3.
+Ini tial appearance.
+11 (a) Appe earance Before a Magistrate Except as modified in this Article, a 12 l follow the procedures set forth in Article 24 of Chapter 15A of the 13 General Statute 14 (1) A magistrate may hold an initial appearance at any place within the 15 county and shall, to the extent practicable, be available at locations 16 other than the courthouse when it will expedite the initial appearance.
+17 (2) In determining whether there is probable cause to believe a person is 18 impaired, the magistrate may review all alcohol screening tests, 19 chemical analyses, receive testimony from any law enforcement 20 officer concerning impairment and the circumstances of the arrest, and 21 observe the person arrested.
+If the evidence would lead a reasonable 22 person to believe that a crime has been committed by the person 23 charged, the magistrate shall find probable cause.
+24 (3) If there is a finding of probable cause, the magistrate shall consider 25 (5) whether the person is impaired to the extent that the provisions of 26 G.S.
+15A-534.2 should be imposed.
+27 (4) The magistrate shall also: 28 7.7 a.
+Inform the person in writing of the established procedure to 29 have others appear at the jail to observe his condition or to 30 administer an additional chemical analysis if the person is 31 unable to make bond; and 32 b.
+Require the person who is unable to make bond to list all 33 persons he wishes to contact and telephone numbers on a form 34 that sets forth the procedure for contacting the persons listed.
+A 35 copy of this form shall be filed with the case file.
+36 (b) The Administrative Office of the Courts shall adopt forms to implement this 37 Article.
+Administrative office of the courts shan adopt forms to implement this 38 " § 20-38.4.
+Fa cilities 39 Chief District Court Judge, the Department of Health and Human 40 strict attorney, and the sheriff shall: 41 Establish a written procedure for attorneys and witnesses to have 41 (1) access to the chemical analysis room.
+42 (2) Approve the location of written notice of implied-consent rights in the (2) - 44 chemical analysis room in accordance with G.S.
+20-16.2.

-"§ 20-38.4.
-Facilities.